 Many nurses see their work as a calling, but the long hours and static wages can still lead to burnout and staff drop-off over time.

-On the other hand, a standard travel assignment requires that the facility the traveler reports to is over 50 miles away from their permanent tax home.
-With this requirement, a traveler is duplicating their housing expenses, therefore they are eligible for weekly untaxed stipends.
-For local travel assignments, it’s assumed that the traveler does not need to duplicate housing expenses since they aren’t going as far from home.
-In this case, the local traveler would receive an hourly rate and may be able to apply for bonuses and student loan reimbursements as well depending on eligibility.
+For local travel nursing contracts, it’s assumed that the traveler does not need to duplicate housing expenses since they aren’t going as far from their primary residence.
+In this case, the local traveler would receive an hourly rate, but not be eligible for tax free travel stipends.
+A local travel nurse may still be able to apply for bonuses and student loan reimbursements depending on their eligibility.

 What to Expect as a Local Travel Nurse